 They will also promote the development of relationships built on honesty and mutual understanding, which can increase a sense of trust and psychological safety within your company.

-Slido is set up to facilitate both open-ended and closed questions.
+Slido is set up to facilitate both types, but there’s a difference between open-ended vs close-ended questions.

 Open-ended questions typically ask for opinions, feelings or descriptions.
 While you’ll get more detailed answers from open-ended questions, one disadvantage is that it will require more time and resources to analyze the results.